-Endorsement of measures by NQF is valued not only because the evaluation process itself is both rigorous and transparent, but also because evaluations are conducted by multi-stakeholder committees comprised of clinicians and other experts from the full range of healthcare providers, employers, health plans, public agencies, community coalitions, and patients-many of whom use measures on a daily basis to ensure better care.
-Moreover, NQF-endorsed measures undergo routine "maintenance" (i.e., reevaluation) to ensure that they are still the best-available measures and reflect the current science.
+NQF's endorsement of measures is valued not only because of its rigorous and transparent evaluation process, but also because evaluations are conducted by multistakeholder committees.
+These Committees comprise clinicians and other experts representing healthcare providers, employers, health plans, public agencies, community coalitions, and patients-many of whom use measures on a daily basis to ensure better care.
+Moreover, NQF-endorsed measures undergo routine "maintenance" (i.e., re-evaluation) to ensure that they are still the best-available measures and reflect the current science.
 Importantly, federal law requires that preference be given to NQF-endorsed measures for use in federal public reporting and performance-based payment programs.
-NQF measures also are used by a variety of stakeholders in the private sector, including hospitals, health plans, and communities.
+A variety of stakeholders in the private sector also use NQF measures, including hospitals, health plans, and communities.

 The admissions and readmissions portfolio of measures continues to grow rapidly.
-While some of the oldest measures in the portfolio have been endorsed since 2008, new measures have been developed and endorsed in recent years to expand accountability for avoidable admissions and readmissions to new settings and conditions.
+The first admissions and readmissions measures were endorsed by NQF in 2008, and in recent years, new measures have been developed and endorsed to expand accountability for avoidable admissions and readmissions for additional settings and conditions.
 As reducing avoidable admissions and readmissions continues to be a key quality goal, the use of these measures continues to expand.
-In particular, the Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) required CMS to implement quality measures for potentially preventable readmission rates to long-term care hospital, inpatient rehabilitation facilities, skilled nursing facilities, and home health agencies.
-Currently measures in the portfolio are used in a number of federal programs, including the Home Health Quality Reporting Program, Ambulatory Surgical Center Quality Reporting Program, the Hospital Inpatient Quality Reporting Program, Hospital Readmission Reduction Program, Medicare Shared Savings Program, Inpatient Rehabilitation Facility Quality Reporting Program, Long Term Care Hospital Quality Reporting Program, and the Skilled Nursing Facility Value Based Purchasing Program.
+In particular, the Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) required CMS to implement quality measures for potentially preventable readmission rates to long-term care hospitals, inpatient rehabilitation facilities, skilled nursing facilities, and home health agencies.
+Currently, measures in the portfolio are used in federal programs, including the Home Health Quality Reporting Program, Ambulatory Surgical Center Quality Reporting Program, the Hospital Inpatient Quality Reporting Program, Hospital Readmission Reduction Program, Medicare Shared Savings Program, Inpatient Rehabilitation Facility Quality Reporting Program, Long-Term Care Hospital Quality Reporting Program, and the Skilled Nursing Facility Value-Based Purchasing Program.